elina-mns/Paper-Scissors-Rock/README.md

 # Paper-Scissors-Rock

-An app where user chooses paper, scissors or rock.
+A practice game app where user chooses paper, scissors or rock.

 ## _Description_